Police: Man chokes girlfriend after she claimed his fart smelled horrible

 Christopher Ragsdale is charged with assault family violence – choking.
 His bond has not yet been set.

-On Sunday just before 2 p.m., police were called to the 3500 block of Cranbrook Ln for a disturbance.
+On Sunday just before 2 p.m., police were called to the 3500 block of Cranbrook Lane for a disturbance.

 When officers arrived, the victim said they were at a friend’s house sitting on the couch.